Skip to main contentSkip to footer

 What are contextual data offers?

 For applicants that meet at least two points from our contextual data criteria, we reduce the academic requirements.
-We reserve 30% of our interviews for applicants with contextual data and we consider the BMAT scores from such applicants separately from the wider applicant pool.
+We reserve 30% of our interviews for applicants with contextual data and we consider the UCAT scores from such applicants separately from the wider applicant pool.

 See here for further information >